zzssyy/sORFplnc/README.md

 # sORFplnc
 Hybrid sampling for extremely imbalanced and high-dimensional datasets to find the small open reading frames in plant long noncoding RNA

+An alternative SMOTE based on weighted cosine distance (WCDSMOTE) which enables interaction with feature selection is put forward to synthesize minority class samples.
+Weighted edited nearest neighbor (WENN) is applied to clean up majority class samples, thus, hybrid sampling WCDSMOTE-ENN is proposed.
+Therefore, we present a novel computational method which is based on class-imbalance learning to identify the sORFs with coding potential in plant lncRNA (sORFplnc).

 # OS
 win10